 Our laboratory develops computational methods and tools to facilitate new biological discoveries.
 We apply a variety of computational techniques, including data mining, visualization, information and knowledge management, machine learning and statistics to contribute to significant biomedical problems.
 The current focus of the lab is:

-- Langage Workbench and Composable Languages in Bioinformatics.
-See our NYoSh manuscript pre-print.
+- Language Workbench and Composable Languages in Bioinformatics.
+See our NYoSh article at PeerJ.